-In Lee's story we can see how teachers who teach from positions of difference might offer their students new possibilities for ways of being and knowing.
-From his standpoint as a sexual stranger, Lee asked challenging questions and developed remarkable insights about himself and about biological knowledge in ways that, as Phelan (2001) says, "disrupt[ed] seemingly natural boundaries and borders" (p.29).
-Teachers are constantly implored to make school subjects more meaningful and personally relevant to their students.
+Progressive pedagogies ask teachers to make school subjects more meaningful and personally relevant to their students.
 Good teachers find ways to mix up their students' lives with the subject matter.
-As a sexual stranger, who was not acknowledged in the biology he had learned, Lee nevertheless found deeply personal and critical connections to science as he worked himself into genetics.
-Lee developed insights on how science and broader culture shape one another, and how science can be made more accessible and meaningful to more people than one would ever guess from the drudgery that goes on in most science classrooms.
+As a sexual stranger in relation to biology as he had learned it, Lee developed new, deeply personal, and critical connections to science as he worked himself into genetics, and genetics into himself.
+The new understandings he developed illuminated the broader topic of how science and broader culture shape one another, which in turn is a resource for thinking about how school science can be made more accessible and meaningful to more people.

-For teachers, these kinds of life experiences can feed pedagogies that engage, challenge, and multiply the ideas and identities that students bring to school.
-I don't claim that as a student teacher Lee was prepared to, or should have been expected to, enact a radical pedagogy of strangeness.
-But what if schools valued difference-strangeness-above standardization?
+Lee's experiences as a sexual strangers should cause us to wonder, what if schools valued difference-strangeness-above standardization?
 Can we imagine a science curriculum in which students and teachers are invited to embrace, rather than flee from, strangeness (Phelan, 2001)?
 Can we imagine a culture in which teachers who are strangers, or teachers who have learned to think like strangers, are valued for the diversity and differences they offer to their students (Leck 1999)?
 Can we imagine classrooms in which students are educated as strangers - raised in the dominant culture and empowered by their differences to ask unsettling questions and create understandings that exceed the dominant imagination?